Richard Cebra: Time in Legislature

 He sponsored and lead the efforts on the Turnpike Reform Bill which was passed into law to reform the Maine Turnpike Authority.

 He sponsored a successful bill that banned traffic enforcement cameras in Maine.

 He cosponsored and helped craft a compromise bill to bring Maine into compliance with the Federal Real ID program.

 Chairman of the Maine Republican Party

 Following the resignation of the previous chairman of the Maine Republican Party, Charlie Webster, Cebra submitted his name for election as the new chairman.
 Following a meeting of the party leadership in Augusta, Maine in December 2012, he was elected to serve as party chairman.

 After his election, Cebra stated that his goal was to "unify the party" following a series of well-publicized inter-party squabbles.

 Cebra served as the Republican Chairman on the Statewide Redistricting Commission in 2013.

 Resignation

 Cebra resigned as chair of the Maine State Republican Party on July 3, 2013, citing "personal reasons".

 According to Maine Republican Party bylaws, a new election was held on July 20, for the selection of a new chairman.
-Former Senate President Richard A. Bennett, was elected to replace Cebra.
+Former Senate President Rick Bennett, was elected to replace Cebra.